pilaf/webliero-faq/README.md

 * Hold the tab key to view the player scores
 * Press enter to open the chat window

+### What are some popular alternative control schemes?

+While you should tinker with the control scheme on your own to see what works best for you, here's an alternative for you to try that some players are known to use:

+* W/A/S/D for movement/aim
+* F/G/H for shoot, jump, and show weapon, respectively
+* Q/E for quick weapon change
+* R for weapon reload (this  has no default key binding)

 ### What are some lesser known tips on Liero controls?